- July 29, 2016

 "Cyber Sentinel" is a puzzle game set in a near-future data war, where you play as a hacker using visual programming to create viruses.
 The game features 45 levels with increasing difficulty, a level editor, and the ability to unlock 32 achievements.
 With its 80'/90' cyberpunk aesthetic, the game offers addictive puzzles that are easy to learn but hard to master.

-- The game features a well-designed tutorial that helps players understand the mechanics and has a perfect learning curve.
+- The game features a unique programming format that effectively engages players with its challenging puzzles and a well-paced learning curve.

-- Some levels rely heavily on timing puzzles that can feel tedious and detract from the overall enjoyment of the game.
+- Some levels rely heavily on timing-related puzzles that can feel tedious and overly complex, diminishing the enjoyment of the gameplay.

 “I like the comic book story style.”